mezo-org/musd/docs/README.md

 ## Borrower Risks

-There are two primary risks for borrowers
+There are four primary risks for borrowers

 - Liquidation Risk.
 - Redemption Risk.